Martins-Iroka/CriminalIntent/README.md

 The second app from the book; Android Programming:TheBigNerdRanch 3rd edition

-The app is used to record the crime in an office or organization.
+The app records details of crimes in an office or organization.

 Updated with challenge solutions from chapter 7 - 13